cooljeanius/macportsscripts/README.md

 macportsscripts
 ===============

 Various little scripts for MacPorts.
-So far there's only one but I intend to add more.
+There used to be only one, but since then I've added more.